minio/minio/docs/sts/ldap.md

 ## Notes on configuring with Microsoft Active Directory (AD)

-The LDAP STS API also works with Microsoft AD and can be configured in a manner similar to the above.
+The LDAP STS API also works with Microsoft AD and can be configured in a manner as above.
 The following are some notes on determining the values of the configuration parameters described above.

 Once LDAP over TLS is enabled on AD, test access to LDAP works by running a